UnFederalReserve/community/README.md

   <a href="https://linktr.ee/unfederalreserve" target="_blank"> <img  src="https://i.ibb.co/xDjMkJF/uat-header.png"> </a>
 </p>

-**ReserveLending® Platform Rinkeby Test Network**
+**ReserveLending® Rinkeby Test Network**

-We are so grateful that you have decided to explore the ReserveLending® Platform.
-It is folks like you who have driven the success of our project to-date.
-Thank you!.
+We are so grateful that you have decided to explore ReserveLending®.
+It is folks like you who have driven the success of our project to-date and we thank you!

 ---